 During the second quarter of fiscal 2006, we began engaging the services of a consulting firm that has expertise with LEC billing channels, with the intent of improving operational efficiencies and cash collection cycle times and reducing the costs associated with fees, chargebacks and dilution.
+We have since expanded their role to include consulting on various strategic initiatives and have extended our contract with this firm through February 2010.
 Such services have been expensed as incurred.

 During the second quarter of fiscal 2006, we settled our outstanding litigation with a former vendor, resulting in a cash payment of \$490,000.
 As the full amount of the settlement was previously accrued, there was no expense incurred in the current quarter associated with this settlement.
 In connection with this payment, we are no longer required to maintain our bond that was previously reflected as restricted cash in the accompanying balance sheet included elsewhere in this report.
-Accordingly, the bond has been released and this amount has been reclassified from restricted cash to cash in our balance sheet as of March 31, 2006.
+Accordingly, the bond has been released and this amount has been reclassified from restricted cash to cash in our balance sheet as of June 30, 2006.

 During the second quarter of fiscal 2006, we entered into a contractual arrangement with an attorney to settle previous claims and to engage the future services of this attorney.
-Under the terms of the arrangement, we made cash payments during the quarter totaling \$55,000 and granted 100,000 shares of restricted stock.
-We are obligated to make future payments over the next two years totaling \$339,750 in exchange for future services.
+Under the terms of the arrangement an a subsequent amendment, we made cash payments during the quarter totaling \$55,000 and granted 100,000 shares of restricted stock.
+We are obligated to make future payments over the next two years totaling \$294,750 in exchange for future services.
 Such amounts have not been accrued in the accompanying financial statements as such payments are for future services.
 This contract is terminated immediately upon the sale of the Company.